glungu/intel-openvino-people-counter/README.md

 * faster_rcnn_inception_v2_coco

 The SSD model had good latency (~155 microseconds per frame), but lacked accuracy and failed to detect some people in the video.
 Faster-RCNN had bigger latency (~889 microseconds per frame), but provided good accuracy for this project.
-Stably detecting a person in the frame when he/she was there and vise versa is important for counting duration, and detecting person enter/exit.
+Stably detecting a person in the frame when he/she was there and not detecting when he/she is not there, is important for counting duration and person enter/exit.

 ## Model Optimization
 The following three laters were unsupported by the core Model Optimizer: